abesford/seizzmic-site-0c00b/src/pages/index.md

           Automate or rebuild?
 What can you do with your data?
-With our experience, we can help you establish the best choices for your situation.
+With our experience, we can help you establish and weave together the best choices for your situation.

           We're independent and we aren't here to sell you any one solution.
 We